How Chrishell Stause's Late Mom Is Fueling Her Drive on Dancing With the Stars - E! Online

 She added, "Absolutely heartbreaking watching you take your last labored breath, but there is a peace knowing you two are together again, free from the pain that plagued your time here."

-There's no denying it's been a rough year for Strause.
-As fans learned on season 3 of Selling Sunset, Strause's ex-husband and This Is Us star Justin Hartley filed for divorce from her in November 2019—via text message.
+There's no denying it's been a rough year for Stause.
+As fans learned on season 3 of Selling Sunset, Stause's ex-husband and This Is Us star Justin Hartley filed for divorce from her in November 2019—via text message.

 "Hopefully it can be a source of inspiration to someone to look at me and be like, ‘Oh, well if she made it there, she came from there, you know, maybe I can too,'" she said.
 "And I love that aspirational aspect of Dancing With the Stars and how positive it is.
 That's a huge draw for me to want to be a part of it."